-Not leaving the house due to the hazardous air quality of the NSW bush fires has been NO BUENO for my mental health.
+Not leaving the house due to the hazardous air quality of the NSW bush fires has been detrimental for my mental health.

 My toddler and I do 67.5 crafts per day, on average.
 We bake, we pretend to bake in her kitchen, we paint, draw, trace our bodies on craft paper, build forts, make book labyrinths, have a bath in the middle of the day, do play dough.
 The list is endless, my patience is not.